What you need to know before separating from your partner

 The Family Court considers the best interests of the children as the paramount consideration.
 Generally the primary carer of the children continues in that role after separation and unfortunately, they sometimes unreasonably limit the time that the children spend with the other parent.

-Before a parent can make an application to the Family Court to obtain Parenting Orders, it is mandatory for the parents to participate in Family Dispute Resolution (“FDR”).
+Before a parent can make an application to the Family Court to obtain child custody, it is mandatory for the parents to participate in Family Dispute Resolution (“FDR”).
 This is a confidential process whereby the parents are assisted by a mediator to try to reach an agreement in respect of the arrangements for their children.
 There may be exceptional circumstances where FDR is not appropriate and the FDR Practitioner is required to make this determination.

 If FDR is unsuccessful the FDR Practitioner will issue a certificate which entitles a party to make an application to the Family Court for Parenting Orders.
 Once the application is filed at the Family Court it can take a long time for the application to be listed for hearing and often procedural Orders only will be made at that first return date.
 In other words, if the other party is unreasonably restricting your children’s time with you, delay is not usually in your interests and you should commence the above process as soon as possible.